 What are the Northern Lights?

 This is one of the most exciting questions to be posed because the process of forming the Northern Lights forms millions of miles from the Earth on the surface of the Sun.
 There has long been a theorized link between solar flares and the arrival of the Northern Lights in both the northern and southern hemispheres.
-In the north, the phenomenon is known as the Aurora borealis and the Aurora australis in the southern hemisphere.
+In the north, the phenomenon is known as the Aurora borealis, and the Aurora australis in the southern hemisphere.

-Scientists have completed research on the origins of the Northern Lights for thousands of years dating back beyond Galileo Galilei to ancient times.
-Scientists have consistently asked, what are the Northern Lights for centuries.
+Scientists have completed research on the origins of the Northern Lights for thousands of years, dating back beyond Galileo Galilei to ancient times.
+Scientists have consistently asked what are the Northern Lights for centuries.
 However, a recent study showed the origin of this beautiful natural light display begins on the surface of the Sun with the release of particles in the form of a gas, known as a Coronal Mass Ejection.
-The release of this form of gas is well-known for providing problems with electronic equipment and have been known to cause problems with the communication between Earth-bound equipment and satellites.
+The release of this form of gas is well-known for providing problems with electronic equipment and has been known to cause problems with the communication between Earth-bound equipment and satellites.

 Why Are There Different Colors?

 Several different colors can be seen in the night sky when you are looking to view the Northern Lights, including the blueish hue that is seen in the lights at some points.
-When the lights turn blue they are at their closest to the surface of the planet, according to some scientific theories.
+When the lights turn blue, they are their closest to the surface of the planet, according to some scientific theories.
 Some experts have theorized the particles from the Sun are just 60 miles or less from the surface of the Earth when they interact with gases in the Earth’s atmosphere.
 Much rares are the lights that have a pink or reddish color that interacts with gases at the edge of the atmosphere above 150 miles from the surface of the Earth.

 Where to See the Northern Lights?

 One of the things that you should know is there have been reports of the Northern Lights being seen as far south as the Equator.
-However, they are commonly seen close to the poles of the Earth where the magnetic field is at its most active.
+However, they are commonly seen close to the poles of the Earth, where the magnetic field is at its most active.
 Among the areas of the planet where the Northern Lights are at their most active areas in the extreme north during the winter months.
 Nations such as Greenland and parts of Scandinavia that are located within the Arctic Circle see long nights that allow the Lights to be seen for longer periods of time.
 Check out a full list of the best places to see the Northern Lights here.